 - National Library Service for the Blind and Physically Handicapped (NLS)

-- Text scanned and edited by ODS and e-mailed to the student as a Word document or provided on a CD-Rom
+- Text scanned and edited by OARS and e-mailed to the student as a Word document or provided on a CD-Rom

 - Instruction provided to student on how to convert text to CD and/or MP3 file (Student must provide text)